Thrombophilia is a disorder in the clotting of blood or coagulation that can cause thrombosis: blood clots that form and block blood vessels.

 Acquired thrombophilias are associated with the presence of antibodies that are directed against a component of the body itself (autoantibodies).
 Therefore, they are considered to be autoimmune diseases.

 The most common is antiphospholipid syndrome (APS), a primary thrombophilia.
-It is a systemic autoimmune disease characterized by a tendency to hypercoagulability and inflammation, and is frequently associated with obstetric complications.
+It is a systemic autoimmune disease characterized by a tendency to hypercoagulability and inflammation and is frequently associated with obstetric complications.

-On the other hand, there are other types of acquired or secondary thrombophilias that are related to dietary disorders, malabsorption or metabolic disorders, such as celiac disease or insulin resistance.
+Apart from this, there are other types of acquired or secondary thrombophilias that are related to dietary disorders, malabsorption or metabolic disorders, such as celiac disease or insulin resistance.

 How is thrombophilia detected?